 According to the PDPA, a data subject’s consent is required for the collection, processing and use of his/her personal data.
 The collection, processing and use of personal data must be carried out within the necessary scope of the specific purposes disclosed/notified to the data subject at the time of collection.
 The collection and processing of sensitive personal data is prohibited unless certain conditions are met.
 The PDPA also lists out the key principles that apply to the processing of personal data, the individual rights of data subjects in relation to their personal data, and the measures to be taken by a controller/processor to ensure the security of personal data.

-Under the PDPA, non-governmental entities are restricted by central competent authorities from transferring personal data outside Taiwan if any of the following circumstances occurs: (i) where major national interests are involved; (ii) where an international treaty or agreement specifies otherwise; (iii) where the country receiving personal data lacks proper regulations governing the personal data protection so that it might harm the rights and interests of the data subject; or (iv) where the cross-border transfer of personal data is made through an indirect method for circumventing the application of the PDPA.
+Article 21 of the PDPA stipulates that non-governmental entities are restricted by central competent authorities from transferring personal data outside Taiwan if any of the following circumstances occurs: (i) where major national interests are involved; (ii) where an international treaty or agreement specifies otherwise; (iii) where the country receiving personal data lacks proper regulations governing the personal data protection so that it might harm the rights and interests of the data subject; or (iv) where the cross-border transfer of personal data is made through an indirect method for circumventing the application of the PDPA.
 In practice, in addition to the PDPA, respective competent government agencies may have detailed administrative rules or requirements for cross-border personal data transfer, and thus it is prudent for a non-governmental entity to confirm the legality with its supervisory authority before making any international transfer of personal data.

 AWS is vigilant about your privacy and data security.
 Security at AWS starts with our core infrastructure.
 Custom-built for the cloud and designed to meet the most stringent security requirements in the world, our infrastructure is monitored 24x7 to ensure the confidentiality, integrity, and availability of our customer's data.
 The same world-class security experts who monitor this infrastructure also build and maintain our broad selection of innovative security services, which can help you simplify meeting your own security and regulatory requirements.
 As an AWS customer, regardless of your size or location, you inherit all the benefits of our experience, tested against the strictest of third-party assurance frameworks.